 The date of conversion is pulled from the inputs at the top.

-Here are the terms of the note.
+Here are the terms of the convertible debt.

 The principal amount is how much is invested.
 The interest rate is whatever you agreed to pay.
 Interest calculated the interest portion for you.